Amey (company): Streets Ahead

 In August 2012, Amey signed a twenty five year private finance initiative 'Streets Ahead' contract with Sheffield City Council to maintain the city's roads, pavements, street lights and highway trees.
 The replacement of up to 17,500 of the city's 36,000 highway trees was the subject of a campaign by local residents, who argued that the majority of the trees listed for felling were healthy and could be retained using sensitive engineering solutions.

 According to the council, the 'Streets Ahead' tree strategy meant only trees which had been assessed as dead, dying, diseased, dangerous, damaging footpaths, private property or roads, or discriminatory by obstructing pavements were replaced.
 The ultimate decision was taken by the council.
 Over the course of the contract the overall number of highways trees would increase.
 On 26 March 2018, the city council announced an immediate pause of the tree felling scheme, following the wave of criticism and protests.

 Overcharging

 In 2016, Amey overcharged National Highways for temporary works on a damaged bridge in Northamptonshire.
-A 2022 report found that "nothing could justify" the £440,000 bill and provided an alternative estimate of under £131,000.
+A 2022 report found that nothing could justify the £440,000 bill and provided an alternative estimate of under £131,000.

 HMP Liverpool

-On 9 March 2018, Amey lost an employment tribunal following the sacking of two maintenance workers with over 45 years experience at HM Prison Liverpool.
-The two men had raised safety concerns and were then sacked, but the employment tribunal ruled they had been unfairly dismissed by Amey.
+On 9 March 2018, Amey lost an employment tribunal following the dismissal of two maintenance workers with over 45 years experience at HM Prison Liverpool.
+The two men had raised safety concerns and were then dismissed, but the employment tribunal ruled they had been unfairly dismissed by Amey.